DCMaxxx/NuageApp/README.md

 How can I get and use it ?
 --------
-For now on, you'll have to compile and run it by yourself.
-In a few weeks though, I'll post it on the AppStore (with a better design and icon, I promise).
+For now on, you'll have to compile and run it by yourself (don't forget to `pod install` before opening the project - more infos on [CocoaPods](http://cocoapods.org, "CocoaPods' documentation")).
+In a few weeks though, I'll post it on the AppStore.
 To enable sharing to your Mac, you'll have to compile and run NuageApp Server's sub-project, and enable it in the iOS application settings.
 After, you'll just have to upload a picture, and that's it !